 The unfortunate circumstance of fighting over things when someone passes away can become even more complicated in nontraditional or blended modern family structures.
 Add in the complexities created when a client has significant assets and matters can become even more escalated.
 Natural children, stepchildren, current or ex-spouses and other relations or stakeholders may fight over what has been left behind, a situation that can be especially tricky across nontraditional family dynamics.

 As estate planning attorney Jeff Gottlieb told U.S. News & World Report, "estate planning for blended families can be a minefield," but it's a minefield you can help these families navigate.
-ChFC® training from The American College of Financial Services provides the latest research and methodology behind 21st-century estate planning, enabling you to alleviate confusion or conflict when someone passes away.
+ChFC® professional education from The American College of Financial Services provides the latest research and methodology behind 21st-century estate planning, enabling you to alleviate confusion or conflict when someone passes away.

 Allocation of Assets Among Family and Heirs

-For clients with both natural children and stepchildren, issues may arise well before a client passes on.
+For clients with both natural children and stepchildren, financial issues may arise well before a client passes on.
 Consider paying for college.
 If a client chooses to pay all or part of his natural child’s tuition, how does he or she address doing (or not doing) the same for any involved stepchildren?
 In these situations, emotions often run high and can create mountains of familial turmoil that you must help navigate.

 Adding to emotional dynamics, factors like the cost of tuition add further stress and, if one member of the marriage views wealth and finances differently than the other, your challenges as an advisor are heightened.
 The best thing for such blended families, according to UBS Wealth Management Americas strategist Sameer Aurora, is to seek "the advice of a financial planner with extensive experience with these kinds of issues."

 While such advice to the public is likely to drive investors toward qualified advisors, it also poses challenges for advisors who aren’t equipped to manage the financial needs of modern families.
-As the industry demands advisors with more sophisticated training to handle blended-family specific nuances, a designation like the ChFC® is a logical next step for learning the latest about property transfers and trusts, both crucial for helping blended families delicately balance finances.
+As the profession demands advisors with more sophisticated training to handle blended-family specific nuances, a designation like the ChFC® is a logical next step for learning the latest about property transfers and trusts, both crucial for helping blended families delicately balance finances.